tinacms/tinacms-site/content/blog/exporting-wordpress-content-to-gatsby.md

 With a few easy export customizations we can get our WordPress content into Tina Grande and fully editable.

-Tina Grande uses an "authors" frontmatter field that expects a list of authors, so we'll need to tell the exporter plugin to restructure our WordPress content to accommodate that.
-Tina Grande also uses the "path" field so we'll switch the label of the field that's exported from WordPress.
+Tina Grande uses an `authors` frontmatter field that expects a list of authors, so we'll need to tell the exporter plugin to restructure our WordPress content to accommodate that.
+Tina Grande also uses the `path` field so we'll switch the label of the field that's exported from WordPress.

 On the exporter form's "Change field name" we'll add: